-Atterbury’s correspondence and that of his co-conspirators was monitored by the Secret Department of the Post Office and its Deciphering Branch.
-The Secretaries of State and Prime Minister Walpole were fearful of what was being planned and the government moved pre-emptively to arrest and interrogate those at the core of the conspiracy.
-The move also distracted the press and public from the South Sea Bubble Crisis.
+Although Atterbury later became impatient at the glacial speed of execution and frustrated at the limited funding, he nonetheless remained a central figure in the plot.
+His correspondence and that of his co-conspirators was monitored by the Secret Department of the Post Office and its Deciphering Branch and passed to the government which moved pre-emptively to arrest those at the core of the conspiracy.

 The ‘design to raise an insurrection in this kingdom in favour of the Pretender’ was lambasted elsewhere, not least by the Middlesex and Westminster Justices who used a loyal address to condemn the Jacobites’ ‘wicked and traitorous designs’ and protest their ‘zeal and affection’ for the king and the royal family.